cooneyde/BrewDogChallenge/README.md

 ## Architectural Decisions

-1. **Choice of Angular**:  I selected Angular over the use of ReactJS due to myself having significantly more Angular experience and I didn't believe I'd build up enough React knowledge to complete this in under 4 days.
+1. **Choice of Angular**:  I selected Angular over the use of ReactJS as I have significantly more Angular experience and I didn't believe I'd build up enough React knowledge to complete this in under 4 days.

 1. **Sorting of Beer Lister data by name**: This is due to ease of use for the end user.